gillisda/gillisda.github.io/smith-test.md

 *Some General Strategies*

    - Get feedback of your peers.
 Until you are able to reproduce a problem, debugging is a more creative process that benefits greatly from their input.
    - Debugging using StackOverflow is like a depending on a GPS, it can be quick and useful, but tends to reduce our understanding of where we are and how we get to our destination.
 In my experience a bug is like a finding a rotten apple in a basket, it is best to to look around for others.

-- It is best to categorize what type of bug it is by asking the following:

->1.
-Is it explicit (identified in the code) or implicit?
->2.
-Is it fatal or non-fatal?

    - Make reliable observations and then listen carefully to what they are telling you, because too often, we *only* see what we already believe.
    - If you have alot of tasks and threads use a tool that supports flame graphs, [see example](https://randomascii.wordpress.com/2016/09/05/etw-flame-graphs-made-easy/)
    - Use some iterative process like an OODA loop, for example:

->1.
-Discuss the problem to your peers and brainstorm for what and where to make observations.
+      1. Discuss the problem to your peers and brainstorm for what and where to make observations.
->2.
-Make observations using tools like ETW (Event Tracing Windows) related toolsets like xperf, UIforETW,  Intellitrace, Dynatrace and New Relic.
+      2. Make observations using tools like ETW (Event Tracing Windows) related toolsets like xperf, UIforETW,  Intellitrace, Dynatrace and New Relic.
->3.
-If the bug still can not be reproduced, and assuming that we are able to deploy easily to production, I would consider instrumenting and experimenting the code.
+      3. If the bug still can not be reproduced, and assuming that we are able to deploy easily to production, I would consider instrumenting and experimenting the code.
->4.
-If the bug can now be reproduced with test cases, solve it using Visual Studio and deep inspection (breakpoints, watches, etc.), otherwise goto step 1.
+      4. If the bug can now be reproduced with test cases, solve it using Visual Studio and deep inspection (breakpoints, watches, etc.), otherwise goto step 1.

 ** For windows services if you want to stop/start a service what are the ways to do it?**